Ajam of Bahrain: Issues

-Ajams/Persians/Iranians of Bahrain could quite often face discrimination and racism, and their loyalty is always questioned.
+Ajams/Persians/Iranians of Bahrain face discrimination and racism, and can have their loyalty questioned.
 Sectarian conflicts following the Islamic revolution of Iran, 2011 events, along with Islamic extremism, attributed to divisions among the Ajams of Bahrain.

-While students in Iran study Formal Arabic, Bahrainis of Iranian origin or ancestry (whatever their background) cannot study Persian (Farsi), or any Iranian language, the suggestion was made between 1919-1923 and ignored.
+While students in Iran study Formal Arabic, Bahrainis of Iranian origin or ancestry (whatever their background) cannot study Persian (Farsi), or any Iranian language, the suggestion was made between 1919 and 1923 and ignored.
 Citizenship laws in the Gulf Arab states currently mandate prolonged residency and a satisfactory proficiency in Arabic as prerequisites for applying for citizenship.
 This can indefinitely extend the stateless status of many Gulf Iranians, particularly those facing linguistic or other challenges.
 Furthermore, online content about the country's Persian minority is virtually absent, and media outlets are forbidden from using the Persian language or addressing Persian culture.
-This may explain why a lot of families of Iranian descent chose not to teach their children their ethnic language as a first tongue.
+This may explain why many families of Iranian descent chose not to teach their children their ethnic language as a first tongue.

 One of the key reasons behind the Bahraini government's promotion of an "Arab identity" framework among its population is to mitigate its deep-rooted historical ties with Iran and its Persian community (Ajam), as well as the indigenous Arab Shi'a (Baharna).
 The intertwined history of Bahrain and Iran, along with their respective peoples, dates back to at least the 5th century BCE during the Achaemenid Empire.
-Over the centuries, both regions have vied for control of the Gulf, with influence shifting back and forth since pre-Islamic times.
+Over the centuries, both regions have vied for control of the Persian Gulf, with influence shifting back and forth since pre-Islamic times.
 Notably, during the Sassanian Empire, parts of the Arabian Peninsula and Iraq, now predominantly Arab-controlled, were once under Iranian rule.
 The Gulf Arab states have focused on cultural autonomy and preserving a distinctly Arabian and Islamic national identity, as evidenced by their national constitutions.
-Furthermore, the ruling families (in the Gulf) have set a precedent by removing all traces of their transnational connections from their national narratives.
-In the Gulf today, public discourse regarding the Persian, Indian, and African mothers of former shaykhs and shaykhas is heavily discouraged.
+Furthermore, the ruling families of the Persian Gulf have removed all traces of their transnational connections from their national narratives.
+In the Persian Gulf today, public discourse regarding the Persian, Indian, and African mothers of former shaykhs and shaykhas is heavily discouraged.
 Gulf nationals who cannot trace their ancestry to Arabian origins and tribal affiliations are typically excluded from high-ranking government positions, while those with no Arab lineage are often limited to the most junior roles.
 The notable exceptions to this trend seem to be Oman and, since 2000, Bahrain.
 Additionally, Shi'i Arabs face varying degrees of discrimination depending on the state.
 Consequently, a historian relying on the accounts of a Gulf Arab family is likely to encounter a curated history that serves contemporary interests.